CC-BY-SA, Edzer Pebesma 2015.

 This plot shows the space-time (time=x, space=y) layout of the

 individual events, where points are simply numbered.
-Note that STI
+Note that STI objects

 are always time ordered.